 These labs that go out of business can ironically get back into business under a new company name—legally.
 They do so because the lucrative opportunity outweighs the risk of being busted again.
 For labs willing to take that risk, their doors are open to many growers willing to bribe them to inflate their THC percentages and the whole cycle just repeats itself!

-Back in the USA, Oregon and Washington on the other hand, still do not require ISO certification and this could explain why they are still plagued with Lab Shopping and bogus purity ratings.
+Oregon and Washington still do not require ISO certification and this could explain why they are still plagued with Lab Shopping and bogus purity ratings.
 In fact, both states actually hire outside vendors to “accredit”—not “license”—labs.
 The Washington State Liquor and Cannabis Board (WSLCB) for example, doesn’t even employ a single chemist!
-Instead, it’s all “private enterprise” and their vendor, RJ Lee, runs the show and has “accredited” 13 labs all doing, “their own thing”…
+Instead, it’s all “private enterprise” and their vendor, RJ Lee, runs the show and has “accredited” 13 labs all doing, “their own thing.”

 When it comes to compliance in cannabis purity issues, licensed indoor growers (greenhouse growers are considered indoor growing facilities), and concentrate producers who operate under full compliance, but mistakenly choose a lab with questionable laboratory procedures, can still get nailed for marketing toxic, impure product by state auditing.